AsherJingkongChen/video-compression-assignment/outputs/README.md

 ## Task 3

-Quantize and encode YCbCr `4:2:0` images and recover them.
+Quantize in 16 levels and encode YCbCr `4:2:0` images and recover them.

-Taking quantization levels as symbols, here are the Huffman tree and code table used:
+Uses Huffman coding scheme.

+### Visual Comparison

+Display structures and images.

+There are 16 symbols in Huffman code table as the number of quantization levels.

+There are the code table and tree diagram of the Huffman tree used below.

 ```python
 {0: '10000001',